x01Jin/discord-games-launcher/docs/user/getting-started.md

 ### Safety

-- Dummy executables are harmless and only sleep in a loop
+- Dummy executables are simple processes that display a GUI window
 - No malicious activity is performed
 - Generated executables are stored in your user data directory
-- Antivirus may flag them initially (false positive)
+- Antivirus may flag them initially (false positive - they're legitimate copies of a template)

 ## What to Do Next